albetnov/100-days-of-code/log.md

 **Today's Progress**: Learned about basic objects and it's ordering system, object's copying reference, object assign, garbage collection, this keyword.

 **Thoughts:** `this` keyword boundary is so confusing.

+### Day 5: Febuary 27, 2022

+**Today's Progress**: Learned about constructor, optional chaining (null safe), symbol

+**Thoughts:** I still haven't figured yet when to use constructor function outside of the class.
+I actually in the middle of understanding object conversion.
+But, i still blank right now.
+I gotta figure it out tomorrow.